home-assistant/home-assistant.io/source/_integrations/bsblan.markdown

 Menu: **Configuration** -> **Integrations**.

 Click on the `+` sign to add an integration and click on **BSBLan**.
-Fill in the ip address of the device in your network and if needed the port number.
+Fill in the IP address of the device in your network and if needed the port number.
 The default value should be 80.
 If you use a passkey or other authentication method on BSBLan device, you can't use the integration yet.